 - Shells and Fibers Our Company utilizes the discharged solid waste (shells) and fibers for alternative energy for boiler fuel, for mulch in oil palm nurseries and as construction materials for road pavement in operational areas.

-In addition to preventing soil pollution due to dieselfuel spill at emergency conditions, Our Company uses storage tanks in the Bunut warehouse as well as develops water resistant floor and container.
+In addition, to prevent soil pollution due to diesel-fuel spill during emergency conditions, Our Company uses storage tanks in the Bunut warehouse as well as develops water resistant floor and container.

 Waste Water Treatment

-For the Waste Water Treatment Facilities (Instalasi Pengolahan Air Limbah - IPAL), Your Company operates 8 processing ponds in Jambi 1 Business Unit (AGW), 11 processing ponds in Jambi 2 (SNP) and 7 processing ponds in Sumbar (BPP Air Balam).
+For the Waste Water Treatment Facilities (Instalasi Pengolahan Air Limbah - IPAL), Our Company operates 6 processing ponds in Sumut 1 Business Unit (BSP), 7 processing ponds in Sumbar Business Unit (BPP), 8 processing ponds in Jambi 1 Business Unit (AGW/AMM), 11 processing ponds in Jambi 2 Business Unit (SNP) and 12 processing ponds in Sumut 2 Business Unit (GLP).